 Who Does Reverse Psychology Work On?

-Reverse psychology, or paradoxical intervention, is a relatively new concept in psychotherapy, says Raymond.
-Yet it can also be considered folklore.
-For example, all through history, parents have been told not to warn a child they don't want her to marry the ne'er-do-well she loves, for fear she'll promptly wed the loser.
-But does it work on everyone, and in every situation?
+Reverse psychology, or paradoxical intervention, is a relatively new concept in psychotherapy, Raymond says.
+Yet you can also think of it as folklore.
+For example, all through history, people have told parents not to warn a child that they don't want her to marry the ne'er-do-well she loves, for fear she'll promptly wed the loser.
+But does it work on everyone and in every situation?

 Experts tell us reverse psychology is more likely to work on those who like to be in control — Type A folks, rebels and narcissistic people, to name a few.
 (Agreeable, more passive people typically will do what you ask, so reverse psychology isn't necessary for them.)
 It also tends to work better on those who are making decisions based on emotions, rather than when calmly evaluating things [source: Straker].